Cleaning: Keeping Your Diaper Pail Smelling Fresh

 Cloth diapers can save money (despite a substantial initial investment) and reduce landfill waste, but they also require more effort to clean.
 All diapers smell, almost by definition.
 However, the smell of cloth diapers can linger long beyond trash day and spread far beyond the nursery if the diapers aren’t washed and handled properly.
-I have been using cloth diapers and following most of these rules for the first 11 months of my baby’s life, and I'm happy to say that they work and they are easy to follow.
+I have been using cloth diapers and following most of these rules for the first 11 months of my baby’s life, and I'm happy to say that the guidelines not only work, they're easy to follow.

 • Change diapers regularly during the day.
 Soiled diapers should be changed immediately, both to avoid diaper rash and reduce odors.
 Wet diapers should be changed every two to three hours.
 This will keep baby more comfortable, and will avoid stale urine smells.
 Babies urinate about 20 times a day.
 Fresh urine should smell very little, but the salts in urine gradually break down into pungent ammonia.

 • Change the baby once at night.
-After a few months, babies no longer regularly poop at night, but you could still have 12 hours of pee building up and breaking down into ammonia in an overnight diaper (assuming you are blessed with a good sleeper).
-Keep the lights dim, and a quick overnight change will barely awaken baby.
+After a few months, babies no longer regularly poop at night, but you could still have 12 hours of pee breaking down into ammonia in an overnight diaper (assuming you're blessed with a good sleeper).
+Keep the lights dim, and a quick overnight change will barely wake Baby.
 Full disclosure: this is one rule I do not follow.
-I don’t think it’s worth the trouble, and I use an overnight double liner to keep baby’s bum dry.
+I don’t think it’s worth the trouble, and I use an overnight double liner to keep Baby’s bum dry.
 To be sure, the smell of his overnight diaper really wakes me up in the morning, but I take care of the smell fairly quickly.

 • Use an open diaper pail or bag.
 It may seem counterintuitive, but leaving the diaper pail lid cracked will allow more air circulation and reduce smells.
-Also wipe out the pail with bleach or baking soda regularly, and air out the pail in disinfecting sunshine while washing diapers, if possible.
+Also wipe down the inside of the pail with bleach or baking soda regularly, and air out the pail in disinfecting sunshine while laundering diapers, if possible.

 • Place a room deodorizer near the diaper pail.
 I use a vented fridge box of baking soda.
 Other parents swear by coffee grounds or the Nature’s Air Sponge odor absorber.
 There are plenty of DIY, non-toxic home deodorizers.

 • Start with a cold-water rinse cycle.
 You needn’t use any detergent in this cycle, but if the diapers smell strongly of ammonia, try washing in vinegar, then rinsing the diapers well.
-Just never mix vinegar and bleach, as they combine to form a deadly gas.
+Be sure never to mix vinegar and bleach, as they combine to form a deadly gas.
 High-efficiency washers that minimize water and energy use may require two or three rinse cycles.
-DIY Resource: http://www.hometalk.com

 • For serious lingering odors, add a small amount of bleach to the hot wash cycle, and rinse thoroughly.

 • Line dry diapers.
-Don’t underestimate the disinfecting power of the sun.
+Don’t underestimate the disinfecting, deodorizing power of the sun.
 This will also significantly reduce the environmental impact of using cloth diapers.

 This cleaning routine should reduce diaper odors.
-It may seem overly complicated, but it will quickly become second nature.
+The steps may seem overly complicated, but they'll quickly become second nature.